niess/calzone/paper/paper.md

 In the context of geosciences, we encountered specific issues that were not addressed by [Geant4][GEANT4], and only partially addressed by some of its derivatives.
-These issues, which motivated the development of [Calzone][Calzone], are discussed hereafter.
+Some of these issues, which motivated the development of [Calzone][Calzone], are discussed hereafter.